 Speaking of grazing, an adventurous way to try a diverse number of restaurants, shops, food stalls, and cafes with luscious pastries is to plan a whole day around sampling food.
 Check out your travel guide for suggestions or research an area on Google Maps to find attractive eating locations.

 Walking between your mini-meals, simply choose a salad here, hot grilled fish-on-a-stick there, share an appetizer and visit a café for a cappuccino and a Napoleon or a piece of raspberry cheesecake.

 Visit a wine bar or microbrewery to sample wines or freshly made local beer and grab another appetizer or fire-roasted vegetables with tasty dips.
-Take photos of your food, the menus, your walk, your friends or special someone and round up a memorable day of eating that you won’t soon forget.
+Take photos of your food, the menus, your walk, your friends or special someone and round up a memorable day of feasting internationally that you won’t soon forget.
 And if you collect the business cards from these establishments, then you know where to return to enjoy a full meal.

 Local supermarkets can be a riot of color